sidgan/sidgan.github.com/_posts/2015-02-13-ShanghAI II.md

 Adaptive boosting for finding the best values of the parameters and their appropriate weightage.
 </li>
 <li>
-Grid Search CV for hyper parameter optimization
+Grid Search CV for hyper parameter optimization.
 </li>
 </ul>
 <li>